-As we strive to fulfill our mission to inspire youth with a choral experience that fosters creativity, reflection, and the exploration of ideas, we invite you to join us.
+We invite you to join us as we strive to fulfill our mission to inspire youth with a choral experience that fosters creativity, reflection, and the exploration of ideas.

 Founded in 2003, when Madison Boychoir and Madison Children’s Choir joined forces to become Madison Youth Choirs, MYC includes singers of all experience levels, annually serving more than 1,000 young people, ages 7-18, and over 20,000 audience members through a wide variety of choral programs.
 Cultivating a comprehensive music education philosophy that inspires self-confidence, personal responsibility, and a spirit of inquiry leading students to become “expert noticers,” MYC creates accessible, meaningful opportunities for youth to thrive in the arts and beyond.

 MYC regularly collaborates with a diverse range of local organizations, including Madison Symphony Orchestra, Madison Opera, Opera for the Young, Madison Bach Musicians, Mt.
 Zion Youth Choir, Madison Choral Project, The Road Home, and the Hmong Language & Culture Enrichment Program.
 We’re committed to breaking down barriers to music education, whether financial, physical, or perceptual, and welcome a vibrant community of singers who reflect the cultural tapestry of our community.